smanda99/Mentoring_golang/22Day/README.md

- Aim:  sturct emplyee , slice ,employeee 10 , update salary,update project,update performance... , employee --> tech stack {}
+ Aim:  Create a map which stores employees details and use bufio package to take the userinput and create Methods which Updates the salary and Project.

- Buffio --> package to input values
+ example :

- example : Employes["emp1"] = Employee{Name: "supraja", ID: 1, Salary: 120000, Techstack: []string{"python", "Mysql", "Git"}, Performance: 55.9}
+ - Employes["emp1"] = Employee{Name: "supraja", ID: 1, Salary: 120000, Techstack: []string{"python", "Mysql", "Git"}}
-Employes["emp2"] = Employee{Name: "supraja", ID: 1, Salary: 120000, Techstack: []string{"python", "Mysql", "Git"}, Performance: 55.9}
+ - Employes["emp2"] = Employee{Name: "supraja", ID: 1, Salary: 120000, Techstack: []string{"python", "Mysql", "Git"}}